Berkeley-CS195/sp23/content/readings.md

 Tufecki, "[Youtube, the Great Radicalizer][youtube]"

 Optional: Schwartz, "[Finding It Hard to Focus?
-Maybe It’s Not Your Fault][attention_economy]"
+Maybe It's Not Your Fault][attention_economy]"

 Optional: Valentino, Benjamin "[Moral Character or Character of War?
 American Public Opinion on the Targeting of Civilians in Times of War][civilians]" (requires being on campus or Berkeley VPN)